psycopg/psycopg2/doc/cursor.rst

     .. method:: executemany(operation, seq_of_parameters)

-        Prepare a database operation (query or command) and then execute it against all parameter sequences or mappings found in the sequence seq_of_parameters.
+        Prepare a database operation (query or command) and then execute it against all parameter tuples or mappings found in the sequence :obj:`!seq_of_parameters`.

         The function is mostly useful for commands that update the database: any result set returned by the query is discarded.

-        Parameters are bounded to the query using the same rules described in the :meth:`execute()` method.
+        Parameters are bounded to the query using the same rules described in the :meth:`~cursor.execute` method.

     .. method:: callproc(procname [, parameters] [, async])